-The disadvantages of the reorganization considered by Lake Shore Savings' Board of Directors include the additional expense and effort of operating as a public company quoted on the Nasdaq Stock Market, the inability of public stockholders to obtain majority ownership of Lake Shore Bancorp, that Lake Shore, MHC must own greater than 50% of Lake Shore Bancorp's common stock, and the corporate ownership and regulatory policies relating to the mutual holding company structure that may be adopted periodically which may have an adverse impact on stockholders other than Lake Shore, MHC.
-A majority of Lake Shore Bancorp's voting stock will be owned by Lake Shore, MHC, which will be controlled by its Board of Directors, which will initially be the Board of Lake Shore Savings.
+The disadvantages of the reorganization considered by Lake Shore Savings' Board of Directors include the additional expense and effort of operating as a public company quoted on the Nasdaq Stock Market, the inability of public stockholders to obtain majority ownership of Lake Shore Bancorp and since Lake Shore, MHC must own greater than 50% of Lake Shore Bancorp's common stock, and the corporate ownership and regulatory policies relating to the mutual holding company structure that may be adopted periodically which may have an adverse impact on stockholders other than Lake Shore, MHC.
+A majority of Lake Shore Bancorp's voting stock will be owned by Lake Shore, MHC, which will be controlled by its Board of Directors.
 While this structure will permit management to focus on our long-term business strategy for growth and capital redeployment without undue pressure from public stockholders, it will also serve to perpetuate our existing management and directors.
 Lake Shore, MHC will be able to elect all the members of Lake Shore Bancorp's Board of Directors, and will be able to control the outcome of most matters presented to Lake Shore Bancorp's stockholders for resolution by vote.
 The matters as to which stockholders other than Lake Shore, MHC will be able to exercise voting control are limited and include any proposal to implement a stock-based incentive plan.
 No assurance can be given that Lake Shore, MHC will not take action adverse to the interests of other stockholders.
-For example, Lake Shore, MHC could prevent the sale of control of Lake Shore Bancorp, or defeat a candidate for Lake Shore Bancorp's Board of Directors or other proposals put forth by stockholders.
+For example, Lake Shore, MHC could prevent the sale of control of Lake Shore Bancorp, or defeat a candidate for our Board of Directors or other proposals put forth by stockholders.